Through Vidyard, you're able to record directly in your browser, share your screen, and drop a video thumbnail right into emails or LinkedIn,

 Doing this shows the expertise and value that you bring to the table so you can begin building a relationship with them.

 Using marketing agencies as an example, Dan suggests doing a video screen share of the prospect's website and pointing out a couple of areas for improvement, and some quick wins they can implement.

 From there, let them know about your company and why you are in the position to give them that advice.

 GIF from an example with my IMPACT teammate, Mike

 Another example is to pull up the prospect's LinkedIn.

 You have a limited amount of time to keep your lead's attention.
 With this approach, they'll see you have their page pulled up in the video thumbnail and be intrigued to watch and figure out why.

-Another way I like to make my videos stand out is by checking out the prospect's LinkedIn and finding something we have in common, or something I can mention, to show I took the time to learn a little bit about them.
+Another way we coach clients to make their videos stand out is finding something you have in common, or something you can mention, to show you took the time to learn a little bit about them.

 Lastly, do not forget to give them a call-to-action (CTA) in your video.